Strategy for change (SfC)

 - Who would bring the desired evolution.

-The HR&S Management Strategy for Change (SfC) offers an opportunity to reflect over whether an expected sustainable impact is likely to happen as a results of the programme.
+The HR&S Management Strategy for Change (SfC) offers an opportunity to reflect over whether an expected sustainable impact is likely to happen as a result of the programme.
 The SfC defines the necessary conditions required to bring about impact.
 The SfC also points out which conditions that are sufficient.

 The Strategy for Change describes the connections between Impact, Outcome, Output, Milestones, and Input, together with, Outcome challenges, Progress markers, Activities, the Strength of Evidence and Baseline, as well as Stakeholder analysis, Motivation, and Power of influence; all parameters compiled per Ambition.
 Progress is measured through the measurable entities Output and Outcome.
 Equally important are Lessons Learned and Informed Decisions.